Author: Leon Wimmenhoeve

 Let’s Encrypt authorization with DNS

-When installing a free Let’s Encrypt SSL certificate for your WordPress website, Really Simple SSL will by default handle the authorisation with a directory challenge.
+When generating a free Let’s Encrypt SSL certificate for your WordPress website, Really Simple Security will handle the authorization with a directory challenge by default.
 A file with a key will be created in the .well-known/acme-challenge directory.
-This is the easiest method, and can be handled automatically in most cases.
-In some situations, this is not possible.
-For example if you need a wildcard SSL certificate (for multisite) or if your hosting provider blocks the creation of the directory and file,
+This is the easiest method, and it can be handled automatically in most cases.
+In some situations, this method is not possible.
+For example, if you need a Wildcard SSL certificate that covers the entire domain, including all of it’s subdomains (e.g., for

 The Authorization Header is Missing

-Since WordPress 5.6 we’ve been getting reports that users get an error message like this: “The Authorization Header is Missing”.
+Since WordPress 5.6 we’ve been getting reports that users get a warning message in the Site Health like this: “The Authorization Header is Missing”.
 The problem appears to be that Apache does not automatically send authorization headers.
 If that happens, the header has to be enabled in the virtual host file.
 I can’t say for sure that is has anything to do with the WordPress 5.6 update, we only noted that users are reporting it since then.
-Please note that this has nothing to
+Please note: this